My Swedish Grandmother's Swedish Brownie Recipe

 Very Easy Brownie Recipe

-This is one of the easiest brownie recipes out there and is so much better than the box brownie recipes.
-There is no need for you to buy the box brownies, and this recipe is as easy to make as the box recipes.
+This is one of the easiest brownie recipes and is much better than the box brownie recipes.
+You do not need to buy the box brownies; this recipe is as easy to make as the box variety.

-And it is so much fresher as this uses ONLY fresh and natural ingredients.
-This is because this recipe has been used for many years, even before baking with baking soda or baking powder became popular.
+And it is so much fresher as it uses ONLY fresh and natural ingredients.
+This recipe has been used for many years, even before baking with baking soda or baking powder became popular.

 One difference you may notice is that the brownies will not rise as much if they have baking powder in it.
 But they are still very moist and delicious.